Samer-Ismael/CCTV/README.md

 # CCTV
 Very simple CCTV camera in python.
-You can change the code to host more that one USB camera and the will be running live on localhost:8080
+You can change the code to host more that one USB camera and all cameras will be running live on localhost:8080